 *First published October 21, 2010 and moved to this page for better organization

-- Croutons: Spread leftover slices of bread sparingly with butter.
+- Croutons: Spread leftover slices sparingly with butter.
 Cut in 1/2″ squares, oblongs or rounds.
 Place in a shallow baking pan and bake in a moderate oven (350°F.) 10 to 15 minutes or until golden brown.
 If desired, sprinkle with grated cheese before baking.
 Serve with soup or salads.
 Also see Homemade Croutons: How To .

-- Toasted Bread Boxes (Croustades): Cut unsliced bread in 2 1/2″ thick slices.
+- Toasted Bread Boxes (Croustades): Cut an unsliced loaf in 2 1/2″ thick slices.
 Trim off the crusts and cut out the middle portion, to within 1/2″ of bottom, leaving square boxes open at the top.
 Brush sides, top and bottom with melted butter.
 Place on a baking sheet and bake in a moderate oven (375°F.) 12 to 15 minutes or until golden brown.
 Use as you would for patty shells.

 - Make Buttered Crumbs: Melt 1 1/2 tablespoons butter; add 1/3 cup stale bread crumbs.
 Mix over low heat until butter is distributed.
-Use on scalloped dishes, casseroles, macaroni and cheese, etc. Or use grated breadcrumbs in your favorite meatloaf , it’s a nice way to bulk up the meat.
-You can also wrap stale bread well then freeze.
+Sprinkle on scalloped dishes, casseroles, macaroni and cheese, etc. Or use grated breadcrumbs in your favorite meatloaf , it’s a nice way to bulk up the meat.
+You can also wrap stale pieces well then freeze.
 You can grate the frozen bread easily and make your own breadcrumbs.
-Or place dried bread in a sturdy plastic bag (make sure it has no holes).
+Or place dried slices in a sturdy plastic bag (make sure it has no holes).
 Roll with a rolling pin or fruit jar as coarse or as fine as you like then pour into a measuring container.
 If you have more than you need at the time, just tie the bag and place in a pantry or freezer for later use.